stormpath/stormpath-console-guide/source/applications.rst

 In the "Custom Data" section of the Application page, you will see two tabs: "Editor" and "JSON".

-To add a new Custom Data entry, click the `[∨]`.
+To add a new Custom Data entry, click the chevron.
 This will open a menu with the different kinds of fields that you can add.
 Click on the kind that you want, and a dummy entry will be created, into which you can then enter whatever values you like.

 Once you are finished, a green "Saved" notification will appear in the top right of the "Editor" section.
 If you would like to undo your latest entry, simply click on **Revert**.